Judging

 David Lloyd Owen – MD Envisager Ltd, author of 5 books on water markets and management and adviser to a number of investment funds, eg 3i plc and Pictet

-Craig Lucas – Director of Energy Transformation at Mott MacDonald, former Director of Science and Innovation at BEIS
+Craig Lucas - Director of Science and Innovation at BEIS

-Jim Marshall – former Policy & Business Advisor, Water UK
+Jim Marshall - Policy & Business Advisor, Water UK

 Richard Miller – former Head of Sustainability, Innovate UK